Best Miniature Wargame Starter Sets 2026: 40K, Legion & AoS Compared — illustration

 4. Warhammer Age of Sigmar Starter Set - best fantasy entry

 AoS is GW's fantasy system.
 Mechanically simpler than 40K, faster game times, and a more cohesive narrative structure (the Mortal Realms).
 The community is smaller than 40K but extremely loyal.
+Buy it for the fantasy aesthetic and a simpler ruleset than 40K.

 5. Bolt Action: Band of Brothers Starter - best historical wargame